emjayoh/sd-configs/readme.md

 For Kaggle
-Copy and edit https://www.kaggle.com/code/camenduru/stable-diffusion-webui-kaggle (to get the old environment required) then use File>Import the fast-release.ipynb
+Copy and edit https://www.kaggle.com/code/camenduru/stable-diffusion-webui-kaggle (to get the old environment required) then use File>Import the fast release.ipynb

 For Colab